 2016 - Presidency of Floyd L. Owsley

-At the 2016 meeting, Ronny Bodine retired after 22 very successful years as President of the Owsley Family Historical Society.
+At the 2016 meeting in Independence, Missouri, Ronny Bodine retired after 22 very successful years as President of the Owsley Family Historical Society.
 Floyd L. Owsley was elected as the new President.

 Ronny O. Bodine and Floyd L. Owsley